jordandjp/jordandjp/README.md

 Software Engineer
 -----------------

-I have been working in Software Development for more than 2 and a half years.
+I have been working in Software Development for more than 5 years.

 * 🌍  I'm based in Bogotá, Colombia
 * 🧠  I'm learning Distributed Systems